adam-chalmers/SampleRESTServer/README.md

  - Javascript string interpolation works much like C#, but only works for strings that are defined using backtick characters (`), and won't work for strings defined using single or double quote characters.
  - Javascript compiles files in two stages.
 First, it does a pass for all variable declarations using the 'var' keyword, and then essentially moves all those variables to the top of the functions in which they are defined.
 This means that variables defined using the 'var' keyword can be used before they're even defined, and don't have scope within the method they're defined in.
 Variables defined using the 'let' keyword do have scope, and function as you'd expect variables do in C#.
 I don't see 'let' used as commonly, and I think it's a newer feature and may not be supported on all browsers.
 Same with the string interpolation in the previous point.
 They're fine to use server-side, since the code is always running in the same environment and compatibility isn't an issue, but it's risky to use these in client-side JS since you can't guarantee the browser running the code will support the features.

 Since we previously configured the api module to export the routes function, and we've configured our postTest endpoint inside the routes function, we don't need to changeanything more in our app.js file to be able to access our new endpoint.
 Since we've configured this new endpoint to use the POST method, we won't be able to use a browser totest it.
-Install Postman, and POST to http://localhost:3000/api/postTest with an empty body and you should get the 400 status back, with our failure message as before.
+Install Postman, and POST to <SITE ROOT>/api/postTest with an empty body and you should get the 400 status back, with our failure message as before.
 This is because we didn't supply a message.
 Add a message to the body, and you should get the 200 status back, with our success message that displays what the input message in the body was.

 ## Views